ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A slight chance of snow after 5am.
-Cloudy, with a low around 5.
-Wind chill values as low as -12.
-North northeast wind around
+         <h3>Overnight</h3>A slight chance of snow.
+Cloudy.
+Low around 5, with temperatures rising to around 7 overnight.
+Wind chill values as low as
-         13 mph, with gusts as high as 22 mph.
+         -5.
+Northeast wind around 7 mph, with gusts as high as 22 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">